How Long Does it take for Testosterone (Cream + Injections + Pellets) to Work?

 The next big important topic has to do with how you are taking your testosterone.

-There are 3 main ways to do this and each has their limitations:
+There are 3 main ways to do this and each has its limitations:

 - Gels & Creams: Gels and cream need to be absorbed into the skin and then into the bloodstream in order to be effective.
 Absorbing through the skin allows for a constant supply of testosterone to the body but has its limitations in that each individual may absorb medications and hormones at different rates.
 It's also difficult to get fat soluble hormones through the skin without certain carriers which may cause a reaction in certain people.
 Gels/creams tend to offer the best stability in terms of testosterone serum levels but they require frequent administration (such as up to twice per day) which can be a problem for some people.
 Also, gels/creams may be absorbed by other people that you come into contact with.

-- Oral medications: One of the biggest disadvantages to using oral testosterone is that it is metabolized first by the liver immediately after absorption.
-This may result in partially metabolized (but biologically active) testosterone metabolites which may cause problems such as liver damage over time.
+- Oral medications: One of the biggest disadvantages of using oral testosterone is that it is metabolized first by the liver immediately after absorption.
+This may result in partially metabolized (but biologically active) testosterone metabolites which may cause problems such as liver damage over time (2).

 The moral of the story?